Logo

 • Free 30‑day trial with up to 50 members and limited recording/transcription hours.

-• No other perks are stated publicly; check during trial for potential onboarding incentives.
+• No other perks are stated publicly.

 1. Definitions